gooop/kurosawa-shader/README.md

 # kurosawa-shader
 A kurosawa-style shader for Minecraft.
-Currently only a fragement shader that does postprocessing.
+Currently a fragement shader that does postprocessing.

 ## Post-Processing
 * Letterboxing (toggleable)